 The questions below cannot confirm whether or not you are depressed, but if you answer “yes” to more than three, there's a good chance that you might be experiencing clinical depression:

 - Are you bothered by things that didn't used to bother you?

 - Are you experiencing an increase in physical ailments, aches or pains?

-- Are you having trouble falling asleep at night; or waking up early, unable to fall back asleep?
+- Are you having trouble falling asleep at night or waking up early and can't fall back asleep?

-- Do you feel down most of the day, most days of the week, for at least 2 weeks?
+- Have you been feeling down most of the day and most days of the week for at least 2 weeks?